IsmaCortGtz/fasty-task-server/docs/Environment Vars.md

 ### PORT

 The `PORT` var define in wich PORT express should run.
-If this var is not defined `fasty-task-server` will use the port `8080`.
+If this var is not defined `fasty-task-server` will try to use the port `80`.

 #### Example